12th August 2026

 Of course, history means nothing if the pub itself isn’t welcoming and the beer isn’t top notch.
 You don’t have to worry on either account.
 Grab a table inside or out and you’ll bask in a lively atmosphere while drinking from an ever-rotating range of cask ales and beers.
 The grub here isn’t to be sniffed at either – think superior fish finger sandwiches and top notch roast dinners.

+Where?
 Whitelock’s Ale House, Turk’s Head Yard, Leeds, West Yorkshire, LS1 6HB.

-The Duck and Drake
+The Duck & Drake

-The inside of the Duck & Drake in Leeds
+The outside of Duck & Drake

-© Copyright Leeds-List 2024
+© Copyright Leeds-List 2026

 There’s been a pub on this site for hundreds of years, and The Duck and Drake still boasts its original Victorian facade.
 Inside you’ll find a no-frills, friendly pub in two halves – there’s a snug tucked away at the back.
 The main room has long been home to a vibrant, local music scene – pop in every Wednesday for a jam night or at the weekend for bands.